Eling, Berkshire

 Eling is a hamlet in the civil parish of Hampstead Norreys in the English county of Berkshire.
 The settlement lies next to the M4 motorway, and is located approximately 5 mi north-east of Newbury.
 The Eling estate was owned by Gerald Palmer and is now administered by a charitable trust.
-The nearby grassland of Eling Hermitage is on Everington Lane.
+The nearby hamlet of Eling Hermitage is on Everington Lane.